actions-marketplace-validations/OpenActions_dd-synthetics/README.md

 ## Release

 Create a release from GitHub and follow SemVer to set the version of the action.
-When you create a release both the composite and JavaScript action with be deployed.
+When you create a release both the composite and JavaScript action will be deployed.